-When you make a delicious pasta meal at home, most of us open a box of pasta without giving it much thought.
+When you make a delicious Italian meal at home, most of us open a box of pasta without giving it much thought.
 Pasta is so readily available that buying it in the store is certainly the easiest approach.
 However, it isn’t the tastiest!
 Fresh homemade pasta is far superior in texture and flavor compared to boxed pasta.
-And, it really isn’t as hard as it looks to make your own pasta at home.
+And, it isn’t as hard as it looks to make pasta at home.

 Choosing the Flour